catid/calico/README.md

 Calico does not consume any randomness to operate.

+## News

+I recently submitted the Calico construction to the [CAESAR competition committee](http://competitions.cr.yp.to/caesar-committee.html) with the intention of bringing more attention to the advantages of low overhead, forward secrecy, IV truncation, and tweaked SipHash developments provided by this library.

+The version presented in [my submission](https://github.com/catid/calico/raw/master/docs/calicoaead.pdf) is "Version 8", which includes some features that are currently planned to go into Calico despite my lack of time (demonstrated by the two all-nighters I spent this week on a different project):

++ change signalling for stream mode to avoid unnecessary use of delay/timers
++ allow for authenticated data in addition to the message data
++ optimize memory usage instead of leaving a few unused variables for simplicity
++ use Krovetz version for ChaCha on ARM to use NEON instructions
++ provide IV to user to enable dual-use for measuring packetloss

+There are going to be a lot of amazing designs in the competition and I doubt that my own will last very long, but the writeup was enjoyable.
+It also gave me renewed appreciation for the amount of effort that goes into a good whitepaper on cryptographic topics.

+-Chris

 ## Benchmarks

 ##### libcalico.a on iMac (2.7 GHz Core i5-2500S Sandy Bridge, June 2011):